dukeluo/eslint-plugin-check-file/README.md

 # eslint-plugin-check-file

-Allows you to enforce a consistent naming pattern for the folder of the specified file.
+ESLint rules for consistent filename and folder.
+Allows you to enforce a consistent naming pattern for the filename and folder.

 ## Installation